 In April 1980 C9 was moved from Birmingham to Manchester to join CMCRs 7and 8, the other Pye equipped vehicles.
 It then became known as North 3.
 The first OB as N3 was a football match from Manchester City FC.

 Apparently it was in better condition than the others, having been looked after more carefully (or used less, depending on your viewpoint!)
 It was considered past its sell-by date by the Birmingham crew, and it reached Manchester with the production control room decked with fake cobweb spray.
-It was dubbed 'The Phoenix', having 'risen from the ashes'.
+It was dubbed 'The Phoenix', having been given a second lease of life.

 This is now the second 'Flight of the Phoenix'!